Questions and Answers

 Are there any restrictions on the amount or length of a grant?
 (Revised: 5/1/2017)

 The John Rex Endowment generally does not set a minimum or maximum award amount or duration for grants.
 However, we do have limits on how much we can award each calendar year.
 Specific funding area limits are shared in published requests for proposals (RFPs).
 As part of the review process, the proposed budget and timeline is assessed as it relates to the proposed activities and desired outcomes of each project.
-For Nonprofit Capacity Building and Coalition Effectiveness funding, in addition to a maximum for amount requested, all grants will have a 24-month grant term.
+For Nonprofit Capacity Building, in addition to a maximum for amount requested, all grants will have a 24-month grant term.
+Coalition Effectiveness grants vary between 18 and 24 months.

 Our letter of intent and application deadlines are clearly specified in every request for proposals.
 If a letter of intent and application are not submitted by the specified deadline, they will not be reviewed in the current grant cycle.